-Juicy, tender, and ultra-fast, my Juicy Air Fryer Turkey Breast sizzles with flavor!
+Delicious, tender, and quick, my Juicy Air Fryer Turkey Breast sizzles with flavor!
 You’ll love the crispy skin and buttery, garlicky flavor brightened with herbs and spices.

-- Turkey Breast: This recipe is for one boneless turkey breast, 2 to 3 pounds in weight, with the skin on.
+- Turkey Breast: This recipe is for one boneless turkey breast, 2 to 3 pounds, with the skin on.

 - Salt and Pepper: I use about ¾ teaspoon of each, but you can adjust to your taste.

-- Butter: Melt half a stick (4 tablespoons) of butter to make the herbed butter mixture.
+- Butter: Melt half a stick of butter to make the herbed butter mixture.

-- Garlic: 4 cloves garlic, minced or pressed, give the butter mixture a mouthwatering taste!
+- Garlic: 4 cloves garlic, minced or pressed.

 - Herbs: Any chopped fresh herbs that you like can be used here!
 I used fresh rosemary and thyme.

-- Parsley: Chopped parsley gives that classic fresh herbal note to this easy bake.
+- Parsley: Chopped parsley gives that classic fresh herbal note.

-How to Make Turkey Breast in the Air Fryer
+How to Make Juicy Turkey Breast in the Air Fryer

-This recipe is super-duper simple, and can be made in less than an hour!
-You can use the time while the turkey cooks to make a side or two!
-Or have a glass of wine and put your feet up. 🍷
+This recipe is super-duper simple and can be made in less than an hour!
+You can use the time while the turkey cooks to make a side dish or two!

 - Prep the Air Fryer and Turkey.
 Preheat your air fryer to 375˚F. Take the turkey breast out of its packaging and pat it dry with paper towels.
 Season the turkey with salt and pepper, and set aside.